S-Lucier/Portfolio/ReadMe.md

 A selection of a few works from my time at UNF

 #### Programming Project
-A programming project from Programming 2, and the most complicated program I've written.
+This is a programming project from my Programming 2 class that takes creates a simple ticket system to assign work orders to employees based on a few characteristics.
 It's nothing particularly advanced, but should demonstrate I know enough programming for basic data manipulation tasks.

 #### Statistics Capstone Random Forest Presentation